 As part of the most recent update roll-up, Microsoft has deployed a good deal of improvements for all its products.
-In this article’we going to discuss about the improvements that file KB 3004540 is bringing.
+In this article’we going to discuss the improvements that file KB 3004540 is bringing.

 The official KB 3004540 update file is bringing some improvements to how Windows apps are affecting the memory usage in Windows 8 or Windows 8.1.
 This problem has been affecting a good number of users, so it’s really nice to see that a fix has been provided by Microsoft.